Employer of Record

 Payroll Cycle

-Similar to many European countries, Belgium operates on a monthly payroll cycle.
+Similar to many European countries, Belgium typically operates on a monthly payroll cycle, although wages must be paid in line with the employment contract, company rules, and applicable collective bargaining obligations.

 Personal Income Tax in Belgium